awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

 # Configuring access policies for Performance Insights<a name="USER_PerfInsights.access-control"></a>

 To access Performance Insights, a principal must have the appropriate permissions from AWS Identity and Access Management \(IAM\)\.
 You can grant access in the following ways:
-+ Attach the `AmazonRDSPerformanceInsightsReadOnly` managed policy to an IAM user or role\.
++ Attach the `AmazonRDSPerformanceInsightsReadOnly` managed policy to a permission set or role\.
-+ Create a custom IAM policy and attach it to an IAM user or role\.
++ Create a custom IAM policy and attach it to a permission set or role\.

 If you specified a customer managed key when you turned on Performance Insights, make sure that users in your account have the `kms:Decrypt` and `kms:GenerateDataKey` permissions on the KMS key\.